 The Scottish Ancestry Group offers new members, as well as those stuck in their research, a "hands-on" class where you can learn the basic steps to Scottish Family History research plus how to locate all the Scottish resources in the GSV Library.
 Class numbers are small so that each participant can be given individual attention by experienced genealogists.

 Workshop places must be pre-booked, and new members can register their interest on the Application form or when joining online as per the button at the top of the page.
 Workshops are held about twice a year, depending on demand.
-Workshops in 2019 will be held on Friday 29th March and Saturday 14th September.
+Due to the current closure of the Society's premises, the date of the next Workshop is in abeyance until we re-open.

 Bookings email: firstname.lastname@example.org